HomePropertiesSellAboutVideosArticlesPodcastQuizzesContactFree Consultation

 34% population growth in Costa del Este since 2020

-Source: Panama National Institute of Statistics
+Source: Panama National Institute of Statistics, 2024

-Panama's top international schools focus on future-ready education rather than replicating outdated models.
-As Lee from United School observes, children entering school in 2025 will launch careers in 2045, requiring adaptable skills, technology integration, and robotics education.
+This is why Panama's top international schools focus on future-ready education rather than replicating the same tired models our parents experienced.
+Lee from United School puts it perfectly: "Children entering school today need adaptable skills, technology integration, robotics education, and cultural competencies - not memorization and standardized test prep."

-Panama's cost advantage is significant: according to International Schools Database, annual tuition at top-tier international schools averages $8,000-$15,000 compared to $25,000-$45,000 for comparable institutions in major U.S. cities.
+The cost advantage makes this accessible to middle-class families, not just the ultra-wealthy: according to International Schools Database 2024, annual tuition at top-tier international schools averages $8,000-$15,000 compared to $25,000-$45,000 for comparable institutions in major U.S. cities.
+That's real money - $17,000+ per year per child that stays in your family's investment accounts instead of vanishing into tuition payments.

 $8,000-$15,000 average annual international school tuition

-Source: International Schools Database 2024
+Source: International Schools Database, 2024

 2.3 million annual tourists supporting diverse dining scene

-Source: Panama Tourism Authority 2023
+Source: Panama Tourism Authority, 2023

 67% of urban professionals speak conversational English